av01d/addtohomescreen/README.md

 Whether to show the pwa-install-overlay on top or on the bottom of the screen.

+### parent

+- Type: `DOMelement`
+- Default: `document.body`

+To what element to attach the pwa-install-overlay to.

 ### lang

 - Type: `String`
 - Default: `undefined`
 - Options: `en_us`, `cs_cs`, `de_de`, `da_dk`, `el_gr`, `es_es`, `fi_fi`, `fr_fr`, `he_il`, `hu_hu`, `it_it`, `ja_jp`, `ko_kr`, `nb_no`, `pt_br`, `pt_pt`, `nl_nl`, `ru_ru`, `sk_sk`, `sv_se`, `tr_tr`, `uk_ua`, `zh_cn`

-By default, this addtohomescreen script will show the pwa-install-overlay in the language it detects from the browser.
+By default, addtohomescreen will show the pwa-install-overlay in the language it detects from the browser.
 If you want to override this behavior, you can supply a `lang` configuration option.

-### allowOptout

-- Type: `Boolean`
-- Default: `true`

-When users click the `close` icon in the overlay, they will never see the pwa-install-overlay again.
-Also, when they click the *install* button, then click `Cancel` instead of `Install`, they will never see the pwa-install-overlay overlay again.

 ### showAppIcon